 This is an important part of chapter ‘matter’.
 These concepts will become a mandatory part of the physical properties of different elements and compounds in the advanced chapters.
 Here, evaporation and condensation will be properly discussed so that the students can understand their meaning and find the basic differences between them.
 Follow this concept page as a reference and study the chapter properly to overcome your doubts and answer the questions easily.

-Evaporation is a natural phenomenon where the molecules of a liquid convert into vapour and released free from the surface.
+Evaporation is a natural phenomenon where the molecules of a liquid convert into vapour and are released free from the surface.
 It can happen at any temperature.
 The prime reason for creating a concept page where you will define evaporation is to simplify the difference between evaporation and vaporization.
 These two terms might sound similar to each other but vary based on physical concepts.

-Evaporation is a surface phenomenon where any liquid can release its molecules in the air by using the surrounding heat or the heat from the liquid itself.
+Evaporation is a surface phenomenon where any liquid can release its molecules into the air by using the surrounding heat or the heat from the liquid itself.
 The rate of evaporation depends on the temperature of the liquid.
 The higher the temperature the quicker is the rate of evaporation.
 Even if the temperature of the liquid reaches the same level as that of the surrounding, it will still release molecules into the air.

 Let us consider a few examples to make this concept clearer.
 When we spread water on our skin, we feel cooler than normal.
 It is because the water molecules absorb the heat of our body and convert into gas molecules.
 The heat lost from our skin makes us feel cooler.
 The same happens when any volatile liquid is spread on our skin such as alcohols, acetone, etc. If a liquid evaporates faster, it will take up the heat from our skin at a faster rate making us feel colder than the other liquids.